Challenge

 War erupts in Ukraine

-On February 24, 2022, the world watched in horror as the invasion of Ukraine triggered one the largest refugee crisis since WWII.
+On February 24, 2022, the world watched in horror as the invasion of Ukraine triggered one largest refugee crisis since WWII.
 Within weeks, more than 8.8 million people had fled the country in search of safety, 90% of whom were women and children.

 In the face of this humanitarian catastrophe, Google.org committed a $1.5 million grant and deployed a Fellowship team to support the International Rescue Committee (IRC).
 I volunteered and was selected to serve as the UX Lead for this initiative.
 My mandate was to partner with the IRC and a local NGO—United for Ukraine (UFU)—to design a humanitarian response platform for millions of displaced people.